MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 ## Relationship to Alt-Svc

-Publishing a Service Mode HTTPS RR in DNS is intended to be similar to transmitting an Alt-Svc field value over HTTPS, and receiving an HTTPS RR is intended to be similar to receiving that field value over HTTPS.
+Publishing a ServiceMode HTTPS RR in DNS is intended to be similar to transmitting an Alt-Svc field value over HTTPS, and receiving an HTTPS RR is intended to be similar to receiving that field value over HTTPS.
 However, there are some